Paramount Tower: Construction

 Giarratana was approved for a $232 million loan to finance its construction in April 2024.
 However, he would terminate the loan a year later in 2025.
 In August, he would be approved for a new $340 million loan by New York City-based Franklin Templeton Investments.
 Construction began on September 15, 2025.
-The building is currently expected to be complete by the middle of 2028.
+Construction is currently well underway.
+The tower has started work on the condominiums in the main structure.
+The building is currently expected to be completed by the spring of 2028, and is already a month ahead of schedule.